 In Burgundy, we love to stay at Frank and Laura Bradury’s homes near Beaune.
 When we arrived in Burgundy this summer, we were ready to head to the markets and start cooking rich Burgundy specialties, even though it was still the height of summer and quite hot out.
 One of the first things we made was this Coq Au Vin made with white wine, which lightens up the dish a bit.
 We’ve always used red wine but now actually prefer it with white.
 If you’re looking for a super flavorful, melt in your mouth chicken thigh recipe, this is it!

-Get the family recipe for French Onion Soup in The Taste Edit Digital Magazine Fall/Winter Issue 2 or order the cookbook Bisous & Brioche that will be released on December 1.
+Get the family recipe for French Onion Soup in The Taste Edit Digital Magazine Fall/Winter Issue 2 or order the cookbook Bisous & Brioche.

 A close second to boeuf bourguignon, coq au vin is also one of Burgundy’s regional specialties.
 Mémé, Franck’s grandmother, made the ultimate coq au vin in the traditional way.
 She would go to the boucherie and buy a rooster (sometimes live, sometimes not) and a nice fresh batch of chicken blood to cook up her coq au vin.